Get your own free workspace

 • IMPORTANT: check the expiration dates of any medications you have in the kit from last year and replace if necessary!

 • Ear Plugs for light sleepers.
-Noise will come in from the lobby or the street or other congoers, especially in hotels with large atriums.
+Noise will come in from the lobby, the street, or other congoers, especially in hotels with large atriums.

 • Sleeping Mask if you're going to have roommates who may come and go all night

-• Women's supplies the hustle and bustle and stress of con can bring on the cycle earlier than planned.
+• Menstrual Supplies the hustle and bustle and stress of con can bring on the cycle earlier than planned.

 • Water Bottle/Flask.
 Seriously, it's helpful to have a water bottle or a flask on you.
-Atlanta is really damn hot that time of year, and keeping hydrated is absolutely vital.
+Atlanta is usually really hot around Labor Day weekend, and keeping hydrated is absolutely vital.
 Plus, carrying your own water bottle is way more economical than paying hotel prices for a bottle of Dasani, Aquafina or VitaminWater.

 • Separate container for carrying alcohol.
 A hip flask is good.
 One of those stainless steel sports bottles can be easily carried with a clip, and filled and equipped with ice cubes to keep you cool and drunk.
 A 500ml bottle, some ice, most of a Coke, Vodka, and if you have it, a splash of grenadine works excellently.
 (Keep in mind that the more alcohol you drink, the more water you will need.
 Especially with Coke.
 Alcohol and caffeine dehydrate!)